google-research/google-research/kws_streaming/README.md

 * `colab` - examples of running KWS models
 * `data` - data reading utilities
-* `experiments` - command lines for model training and evaluation
+* `experiments` - examples with description of how to do model training and evaluation
 * `layers` - streaming aware layers with speech feature extractor and layer tests
 * `models` - KWS model definitions
-* `train` - model training and evaluation
+* `train` - model training and evaluation utilities

 Below is an example of evaluation and training DNN model: